Structure of the Program

-Students enrolled in Years Five and Six of the combined program are considered for the Dean's Honor List at the Business School in Year Six only.
-Only grades obtained in 4000 level courses will be used in calculating averages for determining Dean's Honor List standing.
-Courses taken on exchange and courses taken outside the Business School are excluded.
-The Dean's Honors List for HBA2 typically includes the top 25% of all of the class and is determined by vote of the teaching faculty.
-Those who stand on the Dean's Honors List over all 3000 and 4000 level courses taken at the Business School at the completion of the concurrent program will graduate as Ivey Scholars.
+At the Richard Ivey School of Business, students are considered for the Dean's Honor List during their first year of HBA.
+Students enrolled in Years Five and Six of the combined degree program are considered for the Dean's Honor List in Year Six only.
+Only grades obtained in 4000-level Business courses will be used in calculating averages for the purpose of determination of Dean's Honor List standing.
+The Dean's Honor List for HBA2 typically includes the top 25% of all of HBA2 and is determined by vote of the teaching faculty.
+Courses taken outside the Business School are excluded.
+Calculations for Ivey Scholar and Gold Medals are completed in the same way.

 A student who takes Law courses totaling at least 12 credit hours in each of Years Five and Six of the combined program is considered for the Dean's Honor List at the Faculty of Law in that year on the basis of those courses.

 Eligibility to graduate "with distinction" for each degree is determined by each Faculty.

 Students in the combined program are eligible to be considered for the Gold Medal in either or both degree programs, along with other eligible graduating students in those programs, as determined by the requirements in the Faculty of Law or the Richard Ivey School of Business.